chocolatey/choco-wiki/AutomaticPackages.md

 ###Setup
 More of this will become automated over time.

 1. **Optional** (strongly recommended) - Ensure you are using a source control repository and file system for keeping packages.
-A good example is here.
+A good example is [chocolatey-coreteampackages](https://github.com/chocolatey/chocolatey-coreteampackages) repo.
 1. **Optional** (strongly recommended) - Make sure you have installed the [chocolatey package templates](https://github.com/chocolatey/chocolateytemplates).
 If you’ve installed the chocolatey templates (ReadMe has instructions), then all you need to do is take a look at the [chocolateyauto](https://github.com/chocolatey/chocolateytemplates/tree/master/_templates/chocolateyauto) and [chocolateyauto3](https://github.com/chocolatey/chocolateytemplates/tree/master/_templates/chocolateyauto3).
 You will note this looks almost exactly like the regular chocolatey template, except this has some specially named token values.
 ```powershell
 #Items that could be replaced based on what you call chocopkgup.exe with